|

 would be based on test results from 166 Pattern C dogs correlated with their

 clinical status of non-affected or affected, as reported by CERF exams.
+24 known PRA-affected ECSs were studied with the improved

 marker test and all were Pattern C1.
 (A1, B1 and C1 designate results from the